microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Realtime/readme.md

 Congratulations!
 You've successfully verified that the Presence change event was delivered to downstream systems in near real time.

-Don't forget to clean up your Azure resources after you're done to prevent additional charges.

 [Return to top](#in-this-article)

+>[!IMPORTANT]
+>Don't forget to clean up your Azure resources after you're done to prevent additional charges.